EvelynNutt-Muon/mutracker_test/README.md

     `sudo apt-get install libzbar-dev libopencv-dev`

-4. DO NOT RUN `sudo apt-get install python-opencv` YET!!!
+4. DO NOT RUN `sudo apt-get install python3-opencv` YET!!!
 Instead, choose from these two options:

-- If you'd like the Mutracker quaternion algorithm to work on your RPi, go ahead and run `sudo apt-get install python-opencv` and continue following this tutorial.
+- If you'd like the Mutracker quaternion algorithm to work on your RPi, go ahead and run `sudo apt-get install python3-opencv` and continue following this tutorial.
 - If you'd like all of the MIPI_Camera/RPI driver features to operate correctly on your RPI, such as live capture, follow [this tutorial](https://pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/) using the pip-install method to be able to install all depedencies of OpenCV without compiling from source.

 5. Download and install the SDK library: